taiki-e/portable-atomic/src/imp/atomic128/README.md

 | powerpc64 | lq | stq | lqarx/stqcx. | lqarx/stqcx. | Little endian or target CPU pwr8+. <br> Requires nightly |
 | s390x | lpq | stpq | cdsg | cdsg | Requires nightly |

+On compiler versions or platforms where these are not supported, the fallback implementation is used.

 See [aarch64.rs](aarch64.rs) module-level comments for more details on the instructions used on aarch64.

 ## Run-time feature detection